QazCetelic/MCFileLib/README.md

 # MCFileLib

-### A WIP library written in Kotlin to get meta-data from Minecraft related files
+### A library written in Kotlin to get meta-data from Minecraft related files
+Currently in Alpha

 - ModPacks (or Instances)
 - Mods